emma-dlmrch/escape-game-helper/README.md

 An instance is deployed and accessible here: https://escapegamehelper.ovh

+You can play a demo game here: https://escapegamehelper.ovh/play/scenario/1

 ## Built with
 * Django REST Framework
 * Vue.JS 3

 ## Contributing

-Anyone willing to improve this project is welcome to fork the repo and create a pull request !
+Anyone willing to improve this project is welcome to fork the repo and create a pull request!

 1. Fork the project
-2. Create a feature branch (git checkout -b feature/YourFeature)
+2. Create a feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (git commit -m 'Add some feature')
+3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the Branch (git push origin feature/YourFeature)
+4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

 You are also welcome to open issues on the project to suggest improvements or report bugs.